nasa/VITALS/CONTRIBUTE.md

 # Contributing to this Repository

+> Please submit a pull request early in the development phase, outlining the changes you intend to make or features you intend to add.
+This allows us to offer feedback early on, ensuring your contribution can be added to the repository before you invest a significant amount of time.

 We want your help!
 Even if you're not a coder!
 There are several ways you can contribute to this repository:

 - Report an [Issue](https://github.com/nasa/VITALS/issues) or make a recommendation